HoldenLab/holdenlab.github.io/_pages/about.md

     </div>
 </div>

-Welcome to the website of the Holden Lab.
-We are based at the University of Warwick, near Coventry, UK.
-We are a diverse group of interdisciplinary scientists who study bacterial cell biology and biophysics using super-resolution microscopy and other advanced imaging methods.
+Welcome to the website of the Holden Lab!

+We are interdisciplinary scientists who study bacterial cell biology and biophysics using super-resolution microscopy and other advanced imaging methods.
 Our primary biological focus is how bacteria remodel their cell wall, which is one of the most important targets​ for antibiotics.

+We are based in the <a href="https://warwick.ac.uk/services/estates/news/ibrb_opening/">Interdisciplinary Biosciences Research Building</a>, in the
+<a href="https://warwick.ac.uk/fac/sci/lifesci/">School of Life Sciences</a>, University of Warwick, near Coventry, UK.

 Key research themes: